WebSci-Remote-Group-1/snake_irl/docs/Lab 6 README.md

 	- Created BarDataCard and ScatterDataCard components
 	- Implemented `react-vis` data visualization for "Player Age" and "Player Points vs Player Total Game Time"
 	- Added gradient coloring to graph visualizations

+- Brooke:
+	- Implemented `react-vis` data visualization for "Player Playtime" and "Player Points" in order to give more context to the "Player Points vs Player Total Game Time" scatter plot

+# Important Note

+`yarn` is preferred as `react-vis` has a minor dependency error with the latest version of `react`, `npm` can work but you need to use the `--force` flag.
+Additionally, two .env files are required, one in /src, and one in /src/helperTools.
+These can be provided upon request, but are not included in the repository by default.